The Uncertainty Principle Has a Sharpe Ratio: Quantum Portfolio Optimization in C++

 Exhibit B: The Benchmark

 BenchmarkRunner executed solvers over identical problem instances: same 10-asset universe, same walk-forward rebalancing schedule, same transaction cost model, same analytics pipeline.
-Backtest period: January 2022 – May 2023.
+Backtest data period: January 2022 – May 2023.

 Universe: